April 1, 2026Comments are off for this post.

 That means:

-• You’re still responsible for staying within your annual limit
+• You are still responsible for staying within your annual limit

-• Overpayments are subject to the same ERC rules as manual payments
+• Overpayments made via Sprive are subject to the same ERC rules as manual payments

 • You should always check your mortgage terms before sending large amounts

-If you’re unsure how much room you have left in a given year, check your lender’s app or statement before making additional payments.
+If you are unsure how much room you have left in a given year, check your lender's app, your mortgage statement, or call your lender directly before making additional payments.

 What to check before you overpay

 • Are you on a fixed-rate deal?
-If yes, double-check ERC rules.
+If yes, double-check ERC rules before overpaying.

 • Does your lender apply overpayments immediately or at statement dates?